marticliment/UniGetUI/readme.md

 `--daemon`: Start WingetUI without spawning a new window.
 WingetUI will run minimized on the system tray.
 WingetUI is called with this parameter when launched at startup. **Autostart WingetUI in the notifications area** must be enabled for this parameter to work.<br>
 `--welcomewizard` (or simply `--welcome`): Show a window to choose which package managers to use.<br>
 `--updateapps`: Enable automatic installation of available updates.<br>
-`--report-all-errors`: May help debug crashes (WingetUI 3.0 and newer) Since 3.1.0: `--uninstall-unigetui`: Attempts to unregister UniGetUI from the notification panel, and silently quit Since 3.1.0: `--migrate-wingetui-to-unigetui`: Attempts to migrate WingetUI data folders and shortcuts to UniGetUI, and silently quits
+`--report-all-errors`: May help debug crashes (WingetUI 3.0 and newer)<br>
+Since 3.1.0: `--uninstall-unigetui`: Attempts to unregister UniGetUI from the notification panel, and silently quit<br>
+Since 3.1.0: `--migrate-wingetui-to-unigetui`: Attempts to migrate WingetUI data folders and shortcuts to UniGetUI, and silently quits<br>

 ### Installer command-line parameters:
 The installer is inno-setup based, so it supports regular Inno Setup command-line parameters.
 Additionally, it also supports the following parameters: